Nishan8583/sec_notes/web_sec/README.md

  - Use free website to test if connection is being done `https://webhook.site/`
  - In band SSRF, content is given back to the user
  - http://pingb.in/ , https://requestbin.com/ , https://canarytokens.org/
+ - Possible things to look at ```Include full URLs in the POST body or parameters Include URL paths (or partial URLs) in the POST body or parameters Headers that include URLs like Referer
+Allows for user input that may result in a server retrieving resources```

 	A Deny List is where all requests are accepted apart from resources specified in a list or matching a particular pattern.
 A Web Application may employ a deny list to protect sensitive endpoints, IP addresses or domains from being accessed by the public while still allowing access to other locations.
 A specific endpoint to restrict access is the localhost, which may contain server performance data or further sensitive information, so domain names such as localhost and 127.0.0.1 would appear on a deny list.
 Attackers can bypass a Deny List by using alternative localhost references such as 0, 0.0.0.0, 0000, 127.1, 127.*.*.*, 2130706433, 017700000001 or subdomains that have a DNS record which resolves to the IP Address 127.0.0.1 such as 127.0.0.1.nip.io.

 Also, in a cloud environment, it would be beneficial to block access to the IP address 169.254.169.254, which contains metadata for the deployed cloud server, including possibly sensitive information.
 An attacker can bypass this by registering a subdomain on their own domain with a DNS record that points to the IP Address 169.254.169.254.